-Each year Brevard's piano program serves more than seventy students.
-Pianists may enroll for the full six-week term or for either the first or the second half session.
+Each year Brevard's piano program enrolls more than seventy students.
+Pianists may attend for the full six-week term or for either the first or the second half session.
 Most students select the full term.

 The piano program provides:

 Piano students present a public recital each week.
 Pianists may also have the opportunity to participate in enhanced collaborative activities, e.g., instrumental, vocal, chamber, duo/duet, orchestra.

 In recent years students in the piano program have had the opportunity to participate in the BMC Chorus.
 Past seasons have included performances of Grieg's Complete Incidental Music to Peer Gynt, Mahler's Third Symphony, Orff's Carmina Burana, Holst's The Planets, and a concert of Bach cantatas.